BristolCompositesInstitute/abaci/README.md

-  -e, --echo            parse and display the config file, then stop -l, --list            list jobs specified in config file, then stop -t, --codecov         compile subroutines for code coverage analysis -d, --debug           compile with debug flags
-  -c, --compile         compile only, don't run abaqus -j JOBS, --jobs JOBS  specify number of mpi jobs to run with Abaqus --config CONFIG       specify a different config file to default
+  -e, --echo            parse and display the config file, then stop -l, --list            list jobs specified in config file, then stop -t, --codecov         compile subroutines for code coverage analysis -0, --noopt           compile without any optimisations -c, --compile         compile only, don't run abaqus -j JOBS, --jobs JOBS  specify number of mpi jobs to run with Abaqus --config CONFIG       specify a different config file to default